Pierre Laclede Honors College

 HONORS 1230 American Traditions: Social and Behavioral Sciences: 3 semester hours

 Prerequisites: Consent of the Dean of the Honors College.
 Honors seminars in the American Traditions series involve reading and discussion of texts of major importance in the development of the culture, politics, ideologies, and values which are or have been characteristic of the United States of America.
 Every American Traditions seminar will cover a broad range of time, and each may include contemporary issues.
 Any course in the American Traditions sequence may be taken to satisfy one of the 'core' requirements for the American Studies Minor.
-This course satisfies the University's general equilibrium American history and government requirement.
+This course satisfies the University's general education American history and government requirement.

 HONORS 1310 Non-Western Traditions Series Humanities: 3 semester hours